This post may contain affiliate links. Please see our full Disclosure Policy for details.

 In case the pictures don’t give it away, this is not that spaghetti.
 BUT, it is one of the healthiest, not to mention tastiest, alternatives I’ve had.
 And the craziest part is the noodles are made from sweet potatoes!

-Believe it or not, it took me a while to get the hang of using this bad boy.
+Believe it or not, it took me a while to get the hang of using my spiralizer.

 Spiralizing the zucchini was easy, because it was a uniform shape.
 The sweet potatoes I used in this recipe, however, weren’t the most cooperative veggies.

-When using this spiralizer, be sure your veggies are thick, firm and straight, otherwise you’ll be spinning at awkward angles and your “spoodles” won’t achieve noodle status.
+When using a handheld spiralizer, be sure your veggies are thick, firm and straight, otherwise you’ll be spinning at awkward angles and your “spoodles” won’t achieve noodle status.
 Mine came out right, but not after a struggle.
-I also found that when I got to the point where it got too difficult to spin the vegetable, the spiny “innovative cap” they provide didn’t do the job as well as a sturdy dinner fork.

 The lightened up Alfredo sauce is truly delightful, and the addition of homemade tomato sauce gives it a nice light zing.
 The mushrooms and spinach go well with the hearty sweet potato, but overall, the dish as a whole isn’t heavy.